 Your furnace provides you and your family with essential heat for comfort during the colder months.
 Your furnace burns fossil fuel (natural gas or propane) to produce the necessary heat, that combustion process produces carbon monoxide gas.
 In a properly working and vented furnace, this is not a concern.
 Your system is designed to contain and expel this harmful gas to protect your family while keeping you comfortable.

-Unfortunately, there are instances when the carbon monoxide leaks into your home.
+Unfortunately, there are instances when carbon monoxide leaks into your home.
 This is a dangerous situation that you need to avoid.
 Knowing what to look for and having regular inspections of your furnace can help prevent leaks and protect your family.
-In the event of a carbon monoxide leak, American Air Conditioning & Heating provides a fast, reliable furnace repair service to restore your system to safe operation.
+In the event of a carbon monoxide leak, American AC Heat Plumbing provides a fast, reliable furnace repair service to restore your system to safe operation.

 Carbon Monoxide Leaks – How they Occur